gomerudo/codexer/leetcode/arrays-strings/median_of_two_sorted_arrays.md

                 else:
                     to_append = nums2[j]
                     j += 1
+            # If array1 still has elements but array2 has been consumed
             elif i < n and j >= m:
                 to_append = nums1[i]
                 i += 1
+            # If array2 still has elements but array1 has been consumed
             elif i >= n and j < m:
                 to_append = nums2[j]
                 j += 1